Robstei/chatbotsclient/README.md

 ### Moderator
 #### Setup
 Simply instantiate a Moderator object.
 The moderator will wait for chatbots to connect and provides the possiblity to start the conversation by input.
+The chatting-chatbots repository already consists of a moderator script in <code>chatting-chatbots/moderator/</code>.
 ```python
 # chatting-chatbots/moderator/moderator.py
 from chatbotsclient.moderator import Moderator